0x1Jar/3subs/README.md

   - `subdomains_subfinder.txt`
   - `subdomains_assetfinder.txt`
   - `subdomain_find.txt`
-  - Merged and deduplicated: your custom output file
+  - Merged and deduplicated results will be saved in your custom output file (default: `subdomains_all.txt`).

 ## Example Output
 ```